 A tragic figure, Will is doomed even before the start of Intolerance and, unless I can write some sort of origins or mirror tale for him, he won’t be seen again.

+The Puzzle is an older story.
 When I was first writing Star Trek: Enterprise fanfiction, and following the five senses, I got to sight last.

-Instead of writing just about sight, I decided to create a multi-chapter story and more or less go for broke.
+So instead of writing just about sight, I decided to create a multi-chapter story and more or less go for broke.

 In the middle of the night, Travis is pulled out of his bed and dumped … somewhere.
 But he’s not alone.